Runner's Footprints

 How do I know if it’s too hot to exercise safely?

 Eighty to ninety percent of heat loss in a hot, dry environment is from the evaporation of sweat.
 However, in a humid environment, moisture in the air doesn’t allow the sweat on your body to evaporate as efficiently.
 Contrary to popular opinion, it’s the evaporation of sweat, not the sweat itself that cools us down.
-So exercise in humid heat is a lot riskier than exercise in dry, hot conditions.
+So training in humid heat is a lot riskier than training in dry, hot conditions.
 Check the weather chart below and if the “apparent temperature” is in the danger area, it’s a good day to take a break or exercise indoors.

 Feel free to contact me if you have any questions or if you would like help in creating a training plan that is customized to your goals, your fitness level, and your lifestyle.
 Thank you for reading and sharing with a friend who might find this helpful!